suvambasak/LEOCraft/README.md

 ### Measure Stretch/Latency

+To measure stretch, import the following module.

 ```python
 from LEOCraft.performance.basic.stretch import Stretch
 ```

+Create an instance of stretch and add the instance of Starlink constellation to compute stretch.

 ```python
 sth = Stretch(leo_con)
 sth.build()
 sth.compute()
 ```

+The output will be as follows.

 ```bash
 [Stretch] Building stretch...